-- Bibliometrics: within the context of scientific/technical literature, this typically refers to measuring impact by counting citations, specifically by counting how many times a particular work has been cited by other works - this will be the main method discussed in the other sections of this guide.
+- Bibliometrics: within the context of scientific/technical literature, this typically refers to measuring impact by counting citations, specifically by counting how many times a particular work has been cited by other works.

-- Altmetrics: this is a newer method for analyzing research - it attempts to take into account quantifiable measures of impact beyond just citations.
+- Altmetrics: this method attempts to take into account quantifiable measures of impact beyond just citations.
 This includes things like mentions on twitter, mentions in blogs, etc. The idea is to get a fuller picture of impact in an increasingly online research environment.

 Measuring Scholarly Research Impact - Books in the Himmelfarb Collection

 Publication Date: 2014-11-19

 Bibliometrics - In the News (Google News Feed)

 Altmetrics - In the News (Google News Feed)